daviesian/charles/README.md

 The result is that two COM ports are used by the Python code; the trick (on Windows at least) is to get the right drivers installed so that both of these are recognised, and then put the appropriate COM ports into `mimic.py`.
 The SSC32_PORT is for the grey serial lead coming out of Charles's back, and the DYNAMIXEL_PORT is for the USB lead coming out of the beige control box.

+On a Mac, you may need to install [a driver for the Prolific USB-Serial adapter](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41).

 The control box also takes no less than three power supply connections!
 One is at 6v, one at 7.5v and one at 16v.

 ## Getting started